The demolition by stealth of the Runnymede ancilliary buildings, which includes Raffles House, is the latest controversy.

 But were a heritage impact assessment and a heritage management study undertaken?
 A historian who attended the press briefing by the council was taken aback when council reps seemed unaware that one of the ancilliary buildings, Raffles House, had special historical significance.

-Anyway, here are other BN swap deals in Penang that stirred varying levels of controversy:
+Anyway, here are some BN swap deals in Penang that stirred varying levels of controversy: